-Sending military mail or receiving packages purchased online when deployed overseas can be costly if you do not know how to use the APO/FPO addressing system.
-Basically, the APO/FPO mail system allows people in America to send mail overseas at domestic rates.
+Sending military mail or receiving packages purchased online when deployed overseas can be costly if you do not know how to use the APO/FPO addressing system that is used by the U.S. military.
+Basically, the APO/FPO mail system allows people in America to send mail overseas at domestic rates, and there are a few rules when it comes to shipping.

-You only have to provide standard domestic postage on mail going to an APO or FPO address.
-If you pay 47 cents for a stamp to mail something within the continental United States, it only costs 47 cents to mail it overseas as long as you have an APO / FPO / DPO address and associated ZIP code.
+You only have to provide standard domestic postage on mail going to an APO or FPO addresses.
+If you pay $0.47 for a stamp to mail something within the continental United States, it only costs $0.47 to mail it overseas as long as you have an APO/FPO/DPO address and associated ZIP code.

-The United States Post Office delivers APO and FPO mail to a military facility, located on the East Coast or West Coast of the United States (depending on where the member is stationed/deployed), and the military takes over from there, transporting the mail via military cargo aircraft to the overseas location or Navy ship.
+The United States Postal Service (USPS) delivers APO and FPO mail to a military facility, located on the East Coast or West Coast of the United States (depending on where the member is stationed or deployed), and the military takes over from there, transporting the mail via military cargo aircraft to the overseas location or Navy ship.

 In the 1980s, the Military Postal Service Agency (MPSA) was created to perform the task of delivering mail worldwide to its members.
 It is a joint military staff headquartered in Washington, D.C.

-The Mission of the Military Postal Service Agency is to "achieve efficient and responsive processing, transportation, and distribution of personal and official mail within the Department of Defense."
+The mission of the MPSA is to "achieve efficient and responsive processing, transportation, and distribution of personal and official mail within the Department of Defense."

-Military and Diplomatic Mailing System is a global mailing system for United States members of the military and foreign service branches of the government.
+There's also the Military and Diplomatic Mailing System, which is a global mailing system for members of the military and foreign service branches of the U.S. government.
 Every base or diplomatic embassy or consulate will be part of its own zip code.

 American Post Offices Worldwide